imagej/imagej.github.io/_pages/update-sites/setup.md

 In case you want to use an SFTP/SSH server, it must have an empty, public web accessible folder where you intend to publish your updates.
 The ImageJ updater will not create that empty folder.

-{% include warning-box content='**A note about SSH and known\_hosts:** For ImageJ to connect to your server over SSH, you must have configured your SSH credentials as normal—i.e.: `$HOME/.ssh/known_hosts` must contain the host key, and optionally `$HOME/.ssh/config` may contain the host configuration/credentials.
+{% include notice icon="warning" content='**A note about SSH and known\_hosts:** For ImageJ to connect to your server over SSH, you must have configured your SSH credentials as normal—i.e.: `$HOME/.ssh/known_hosts` must contain the host key, and optionally `$HOME/.ssh/config` may contain the host configuration/credentials.
 We recommend that the given host be specified in `$HOME/.ssh/config` and equipped with a private key.

 Note that you need to connect with command-line ssh first, to record the finger-print of the host.
 It might be necessary to call `ssh-keyscan test.imagej.net >> $HOME/.ssh/known_hosts` to ensure the correctly formatted key appears in your configuration file.
 There is an issue with newer SSH servers offering host keys in `ecdsa-sha2-nistp256` format, but the [JSch](http://www.jcraft.com/jsch/) library wanting them in `ssh-rsa` format instead.
 If you receive the error `com.jcraft.jsch.JSchException: UnknownHostKey` then you might be bitten by this discrepancy; try using the `ssh-keyscan` invocation above.
 If you still have trouble, please write to the [Image.sc Forum](https://forum.image.sc/) to troubleshoot further.' %}